 Sass and Belle is one of my favourite places for coasters, I recently picked up these ceramic cactus ones for £3.90 in the sale.
 I love the fact that there are no matching rules for me with coasters so I literally buy whatever I think looks fun.

 Again, these are easily interchangeable, as are the pictures.
-Picture frames come in a wealth of styles and my favourite places for affordable frames are Ikea, Wilkos and The Range.
+Picture frames come in a wealth of styles and my favourite places for affordable frames are Ikea, Wilko and The Range.
 It can be hard to get round to printing off pictures in this digital age, although the Boots photo app makes it simple.
-Simply select the pictures directly from your phone, decide on the sizing etc, and arrange to pick up from your local branch.
+Simply select the pictures directly from your phone, decide on the sizing and other layout options, and arrange to pick up from your local branch.

 For a child’s bedroom, the character images on some of their birthday cards would be ideal to create inexpensive wall art.